 As the expert marketer flashes up Powerpoint slides I hardly hear her.
 I know I’m not supposed to be here.

 I’m supposed to be doing something useful, for goodness sake.
 Up until a few years before I’d had a worthwhile career!
-Working for NGOs, big and small, I’d been on trips to Africa and India with photographers and inspiring leaders of local communities who were fighting poverty and injustice.
-Sharing their stories back home, I’d felt I was making a real contribution to the world.
+Working for NGOs, big and small, I’d been to Africa and India to hear from local communities who were fighting poverty and injustice.
+In those days, people in the UK rarely got to hear the good stuff.
+Sharing their positive stories back home, I’d felt I was making a real contribution to the world.

 But when my children were born, flying off to meet with ex-child soldiers in Sierra Leone or women farmers in Uttar Pradesh was impossible.
 I looked for new work that would suit my lifestyle, and trained as a coach (mainly because friends said I was so good at giving great advice over a glass of wine.)